 Over the past two decades, Positive Psychology has emerged and grown, gathering optimistic steam as a bold new approach to studying (and treating) the variances of the human condition, representing a shift from investigating human deficits to exploring what makes people thrive.
 I have developed a variety of workshops that teach people how to leverage this science of well-being to enhance their lives and the lives of those around them.
 Students leave these workshops with tools to become healthier, more resilient human beings.

-My consulting focuses primarily on enhancing family support.
-I work with directly with families, with schools, and with organizations that are working to be more inclusive in their practices.
+Second, I work with directly with families, with schools, and with organizations that are working to be more inclusive in their practices.
 My goal with my consulting is to provide strategies and equipment that are (or can be) personalized to best support each individual family (for example: Minnesota Children’s Museum Accessibility and Inclusion).